rob-webaverse/ethereum-backend/README.md

 rinkebysidechain
 ```

+---

+### Common Case

 The common case is `mainnet` (ETH) and `mainnetsidechain` (our `geth`).

-They talk to each other via a signature scheme enforced in the contracts.
+These talk to each other via a signature scheme enforced in the contracts.
 Basically, each contract is deployed twice, once on each chain.
 We mint on the side chain usually (enforced by constructor arguments).
 Transfers occur via assignment of the token away from the user to the contract's address, logging a deposit event on the sidechain.
-The client then asks the signing server to read the sidechain, and sign off on the fact that this deposit ocurred.
+The client then asks the signing server to read the sidechain and sign off on the fact that this deposit occurred.
 If successful the signature is sent back to the client.
 The client then takes that signature and submits it in a mainnet transaction.
-This must be confirmed by the user in metamask.
+This should be confirmed by the user in Metamask.

+#### User Accepts

-If the user accepts, the mainnet should accept teh signature and assign ownership of the token to the user on mainnet.
+If the user accepts, the mainnet should accept the signature and assign ownership of the token to the user on mainnet.

+---

+#### User Rejects

 If the user does not accept then the token is stuck in between.
-The way to fix this is to continue the transfer from the part where you ask the signing server for the signature.
+The way to fix this is to continue the transfer from the point where you asked the signing server for the signature.

+### Reversal

 The way back from mainnet to mainnetsidechain is the same procedure, except with contracts switched.
 You would first write to the mainnet to move the mainnet token to the mainnet contract (requires user confirmation).
-Once this succeeds you can ask the signing server for the signature (uses a differnt endpoint than last time).
-Then that signature can be written to the sidechain to have the contract give you back the token that you initially deposited.
-At this point we are back where we started and the procedure could be repeated.
+Once this succeeds you can ask the signing server for the signature (uses a different endpoint than last time).
+Then that signature can be written to the sidechain to have the contract return the token that you initially deposited.
+At this point you are back where you started and the procedure can be repeated.

+---